Solent TV

 Solent TV was an independent not-for-profit television channel broadcasting on the Isle of Wight.
-It was transmitted from the Rowridge transmitter on the Isle of Wight on UHF channel 54 (735.25 MHz).
+It was transmitted from the Rowridge transmitter on the Isle of Wight on UHF channel 54 (735.25 MHz), replacing TV12.
 It began broadcasting in October 2002 but ceased trading on 24 May 2007.

+History

+The UHF frequency (54) was previously used by TV12, which started broadcasting on 31 October 1998 as the first restricted television service licence station in the United Kingdom.
+The station broadcast for two two-year licence periods.
+During the second of the two, the ITC stripped TV12 of its licence, as its rival applicant, Solent TV, had "outweighed" its merits.
+In addition to these two, there was also a third licence from Wight.TV.
+Solent TV presented itself with proposals extolling localness, as well as its programming being appealing to all sectors of the population of the Isle of Wight.
+Broadcasts began on 31 October 2002, when the TV12 licence expired.

 Launch onto Sky Digital platform

 After a false start in March 2006, the channel launched on the Sky satellite platform (channel 219) on 15 January 2007, just a few months before it ceased broadcasting altogether.

 To enable the transition to Sky, Solent TV worked with Sony Broadcast and Broadcast Networks to upgrade Solent TV's technical infrastructure to digital and HD technology.
 The new equipment included a new Sony XDCAM HD camera system, allowing Solent TV to create all new footage on this format; an HD-ready media server and media management system from Suitcase TV; a Miranda X-Station HD-ready playout system and the new Miranda Kaleido multiview system for playout.
 To link Solent TV to the Sky platform, a new Broadcast Networks H264 encoder system was used to provide the live link to Globecast, who in turn provided the uplink to Sky.

 Until the Sky launch, the channel's content was streamed live in Windows Media format, as well as a collection of video on demand files such as the channel's news programme 'Solent Tonight'.
 Shortly after the Sky launch the live web stream ceased, and although the on-demand service continued, it was via Flash video format.